 We all know bad roads and curse as the wheels and suspension take another beating through poor road maintenance.
 Those that are responsible for roads know it, too.
 The problem remains of how to manage such vast networks of roads, kerbs, signs, signals, lane markings and so on and how to spread limited budgets and resources over enormous sections of bitumen.
 Traditional techniques, relying on eyes and complaints can cherry-pick certain areas to which road crews and equipment are sent to fix individual issues.
 This is not only expensive, but very slow and carbon heavy.

 The result is not only frustrated motorists and damaged vehicles, but huge backlogs of roadworks that amount to staggering sums of money.
 Roads are primarily tax payer funded, which makes the situation even worse.
 The solution to managing backlogs of inspection and maintenance is to use a smart combination of technologies that make the data capture and processing fast, cost-efficient, and scalable.
-This is where EyeVi steps in.
+This is where EyeVi Technologies steps in.

-EyeVi Technologies saw the scale of this problem several years ago and have developed a solution to help change the current status quo of inefficiency and waste using LiDAR, GNSS INS and AI.
+EyeVi Technologies saw the scale of the road infrastructure maintenance problem several years ago and have developed a solution to help change the current status quo of inefficiency and waste using LiDAR, GNSS INS and AI.
 Their solution, which they call “road network intelligence”, can be simply deployed and requires no outright purchasing or capital expenditure by the client.
 In effect, it is a “road survey as a service” model, where cost is based on the amount of road surveyed.
 The system is mountable on almost any type of vehicle, which are then deployed to drive the required routes.
 Much like standard land-based mapping.

-The collected LiDAR imagery is then processed using AI to automatically identify features of interest and to provide an easily referenced dataset to clients.
-The LiDAR road surveying data requires both accurate navigation and precise timing to ensure that point clouds and absolute position are exact.
+The collected LiDAR survey imagery is then processed using AI to automatically identify features of interest and to provide an easily referenced dataset to clients.
+The LiDAR road survey data requires both accurate navigation and precise timing to ensure that point clouds and absolute position are exact.
 The data, which is in 3D map form, provides visual, colour-coded identification for all sorts of metrics, such as fissures and cracks, potholes, lane markings, signage, barriers and so on.
 Measurements of affected areas help in gauging severity, prioritising repairs and estimating the required materials, equipment and labour.
 There is an extensive list of features that can be selected from, making the solution highly customisable.

 Example image showing defects in surveyed road

-The main challenge EyeVi faced in developing the system was how to maintain navigational accuracy and timing precision in highly variable and often very difficult environments.
+The main challenge EyeVi Technologies faced in developing the system was how to maintain navigational accuracy and timing precision in highly variable and often very difficult environments.
 GNSS provides the initial means for gaining position data and timing, and this works very well in rural environments with lots of open sky.
 Cities and urban areas, on the other hand, present considerable challenges to GNSS availability.
 For example, buildings that block, bounce and reflect satellite signals and tunnels that can completely disrupt GNSS for considerable distances.

 For EyeVi Technologies to guarantee reliable, useful results for clients, their LiDAR road surveying system demanded an INS that would cope with being vehicle mounted, often traversing rough roads, travelling at speed whilst delivering consistent accuracy using inertial navigation and precise time-stamping for the LiDAR data.